eventhorizon5/skyscraper/README.md

 Skyscraper is a 3D virtual building simulator written in C++ using the OGRE (previously Crystal Space) graphics engine.
 The goal of the Skyscraper project is to create a fully-featured, modular, multiplatform 3D realtime building simulation engine, including gaming support (single and network multiplayer).
-Everything possible is planned to be simulated, including elevators, stairs, interfloor areas, ductwork, and more, all in first-person 3D.
 The simulator core is called the Scalable Building Simulator, or SBS.
 Buildings are stored in scripted text files that are loaded and generated in realtime by the simulator.
-A graphical building designer application is planned to assist in creating building data files.
+A graphical building designer is planned to assist in creating building data files.

 ## Screenshots